 Systematically Uncovering Variances

 IHS Markit consultants are true professionals in methodology and problem-solving … Ten minutes into our mentored project workshop, we were already seeing solutions from new perspectives.

-IHS Markit reviewed the O&G company’s 35 internal standards for: BOP equipment; cement; downhole; drilling fluids; rigs/rig equipment; wellhead equipment; and casings, tubing and drill pipe.
+IHS Markit reviewed the O&G company’s 35 internal standards for: BOP equipment; cement; downhole; drilling fluids; rigs and rig equipment; wellhead equipment; and casings, tubing and drill pipe.
 IHS Markit experts compared those 35 internal standards to a list of 143 American Petroleum Institute (API) standards for drilling operations that they gleaned from IHS Markit Standards Expert, which tracks 1.7 million standards from 400 organizations worldwide.

 At the workshop, IHS Markit provided the O&G company’s participants with research that revealed:

 - More than one quarter (26%) of the company’s drilling standards were outdated, having been replaced or dropped as international standards.